Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 You may want to read:

-One of the instructive things about Easter, which is not intended to take away from the day in any way, is how similar it is to every other day of the Christian experience.
-No doubt the Easter season gives us a “slight emotional bump” over the other days, but, honestly, this season is like looking at a field full of beautiful flowers noticing one standing a petal or two higher than the rest.
+One of the instructive things about Easter Sunday, which I do not intend to take away from the day in any way, is how similar it is to every other day of the Christian experience.
+Undoubtedly, the Easter season gives us an appropriate “emotional bump,” but honestly, this season is like looking at a field full of beautiful flowers, noticing one standing a petal or two higher than the rest.

 When the heavy hand of disappointment presses down on your soul, it is all you can do to crawl along into the next day, which looks the same as the last day.
 That is how it was for me for over nine years.
 I shuffled through the crucible of suffering, eventually coming out on the other end, never to be the same again.

 During those sad days of my eternal winter, the Lord was rehabbing my soul by introducing me to the other side of the Son of God.
 I knew and appreciated the “saving Jesus,” but I did not understand or appreciate the “suffering of Jesus.”
 That other side of Jesus never comes into full view until you walk with Him for a while.
 I never saw “that Jesus” coming my way.

 Salvation was great, but suffering was an unwanted antagonist to my soul.
 It never occurred to me that the Lord had two gifts under Adam’s tree.
 Paul said it this way: “For it has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake” (Philippians 1:29).
 After Peter came out of his crucible, he began to write about this unwanted second blessing.
 He said,

 For to this you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps” (1 Peter 2:21).